Samsung i5500: Specifications

-Android
+Android software

 When originally released, the phone came with Android 2.1 Eclair as the preinstalled OS.
 As of August 2011, most phones are shipping with Android 2.2 Froyo.
 Some carriers allow an update from Android 2.1 to 2.2 via the Samsung Kies software package, that is bundled with the phone.
 Froyo brought many new features to the phone, including voice dialling.

 Unofficially, the phone can run Android 2.3 Gingerbread, Android 4.0.4 Ice Cream Sandwich, Android 4.3 Jelly Bean or Android 4.4.4 KitKat via three different ports of CyanogenMod made by the same group.
 At this time, these ports have, together, over 110,000 installations at Samsung i5500 devices.